Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Preliminaries

 Consider a digraph $\mathcal{G}_d = (\mathcal{V}, \mathcal{E})$.
 Each node $v_j \in \mathcal{V}$ has an initial state $x_j[0] \in \mathbb{R}$ and $q_m$ is the maximum state among the initial states defined as

-Furthermore, let us assume that each communication link in the digraph $\mathcal{G}_d$ is subject to packet drops (see Section~\ref{model_packet_drops}).
+Assume that each communication link in $\mathcal{G}_d$ is subject to packet drops (see Section~\ref{model_packet_drops}).

-In this paper, we aim to develop a distributed algorithm that allows nodes to (i) calculate $q_m$ in a finite number of time steps and, (ii) terminate their operation \emph{simultaneously} after they calculate $q_m$.
-More specifically, we require that there exists a time step $k_0$ so that for every $v_j \in \mathcal{V}$ we have
+In this paper, we aim to develop a distributed algorithm that allows nodes to (i) calculate $q_m$ in a finite number of time steps and, (ii) terminate their operation {simultaneously} afterwards.
+More specifically, there exists a time step $k_0$ so that for every $v_j \in \mathcal{V}$ we have